Jeremielc/ENSICaen_Maze/README.md

 This project consist in the generation of a random maze with user defined dimensions.
 The player will have to get out of the maze (gathering object) with the highest possible score.

+@ToDo
+Manage replay and autoreload
+Manage new highscore